kitodo/kitodo-presentation/Documentation/Configuration/Index.rst

 Avoid empty Workview
 ~~~~~~~~~~~~~~~~~~~~

-You may notice from time to time, the viewer page keeps empty even though you
+You may notice from time to time, the viewer page stays empty even though you
 pass the :code:`tx_dlf[id]` parameter.

 This happens, if someone called the viewer page without any parameters or with parameters